 Whether you’re writing a novel or a business how-to, I read every single page, providing targeted feedback that will measurably improve your book and your writing.
 I guide you with specific written feedback, keep you on track with your goal deadline, and improve your writing with iterative coaching on your craft.
 We check in weekly for the big-picture view and to work through tricky issues in your pages.

-6 months of high-touch focus with 4 deadlines & a coaching call each week.
+6 months of high-touch focus (meaning I provide feedback and coaching on ALL your pages) with 2 deadlines & 2 coaching calls.
 If you’re disciplined, you can finish in 6 months.

 starting at $25,000 or about $4k/month